What We Do

 NPAP files amicus (“friend of the court”) briefs in key cases before federal and state courts to shape the law governing police accountability, qualified immunity, jail and prison conditions, and constitutional rights.

-Legislative Advocacy / Policy White Papers
+Policy Priorities & White Papers

 Our team develops policy proposals and publishes white papers that expose gaps in the law and push for reforms that increase transparency, restrict the use of force, and expand access to justice for those harmed by law enforcement and correctional institutions.